-At just under 700 planted acres, Bennett Valley is one of the State’s smallest viticultural areas, yet its wines set a benchmark for California wine in channeling Old World character.
+At just under 700 planted acres, Bennett Valley is one of the State’s smallest viticultural areas, yet its wines set a benchmark for California wine in channeling an Old World character.
 Vivio Vineyard, resting on the Valley’s western slope, is a case in point.
 Bathed in warm Sonoma sun for most of the growing season, evenings bring fog from San Pablo Bay in the South, providing a buffer to the surrounding warmer climate.
-The vineyard planted in 2003 by landowners, Joe and Priscilla Vivio.
-Their thoughtful selection of Syrah clones from France and Australia is truly one of the Vineyard’s exceptional traits.
-Well-drained volcanic soils further define the terroir along with a precise and sustainable approach to viticulture.
+The vineyard was planted in 2003 by (then) landowners, Joe and Priscilla Vivio.
+Their thoughtful selection of clones and the site’s well-drained volcanic soils define the terroir of this special vineyard.
+Today, David Gavrich and his wife Chris, continue the Vivios’ sustainable approach to viticulture.

 Sonoma Coast/Russian River Valley